- Departments

 - Responsibilities and duties to others

-We are all responsible for providing an appropriate and timely response in preventing suicidal thoughts, attempts, and deaths.
-Recognizing this duty, the district has developed a Suicide Prevention Policy that all schools follow to protect the health and safety of its students in the school setting to ensure adequate supports for students, staff, and families affected by suicide attempts and loss.
-This policy is based on research and best practices in suicide prevention.
-It has been adopted with the understanding that suicide prevention activities increase help-seeking behavior, decrease suicide risks, identify those at risk of suicide, and decrease suicidal behaviors.
+We are all responsible for providing an appropriate and timely response to prevent suicidal thoughts, attempts, and deaths.
+The district Suicide Prevention Policy is followed by all schools to protect the health and safety of students in the school setting and to ensure adequate support for students, staff, and families affected by suicide attempts and loss.
+The policy is based on research and best practices in suicide prevention.
+It was adopted with the understanding that suicide prevention activities increase help-seeking behavior, decrease suicide risks, identify those at risk of suicide, and decrease suicidal behaviors.
 Evidence refutes a common belief that talking about suicide can increase risk or place the idea in someone's mind.

 Canyon Crest Academy | 858-350-0253 | Trish Storey |